ricky2905/ricky2905.github.io/HOMEWORK/homework2/index.md

----

 # Datasets in Statistics and Cybersecurity

 Datasets are fundamental for analyzing and modeling behaviors in cybersecurity.
 They form the basis for detecting anomalies, training predictive models, and evaluating intrusion detection systems [1].

+---

 ## Types of Datasets

 ### 1. **Structured**
 Data organized in tables with rows and columns, such as relational databases.
-Example: access logs, user tables [2].
+**Example:** access logs, user tables [2].

 ### 2. **Unstructured**
 Data without a fixed schema, such as text, images, or video.
 They require advanced processing techniques, like NLP or computer vision [3].

 ### 3. **Semi-Structured**
 Data with partial structure, such as JSON or XML files.
 They contain labels or metadata that facilitate analysis [2].

+---

 ## Example: Tabular Dataset from KDD Cup '99

 The **KDD Cup '99** dataset is widely used for intrusion detection.
 It contains simulated network traffic information with 41 variables and various attack labels [6].
 Here is a simplified tabular representation:

 | Duration | Protocol | Service | SrcBytes | DstBytes | Label  |
 | -------- | -------- | ------- | -------- | -------- | ------ |